sonukryadav/Udemy-clone/README.md

 # Udemy Clone
 This is a Full Stack Clone of the Popular Udemy Website.
-Checkout the live website at:- [link](https://udemy-clone-front-end.vercel.app)
+Checkout the live website at:- [link](https://papaya-empanada-e1f625.netlify.app/#)

  ## Tech Stack
  - HTML
  - CSS
- - Java Script
- - React
- - Material UI
+ - JavaScript(ES6)
- - Node.js
+ - Local storage
- - Express
+ - API
- - MongoDB
+ - JSON

 ## Description